Hi, I'm Becky!

 But surprisingly, I was calm.
 I was relieved.

 Up until that point I had only been working in “creator-adjacent” roles.
 I always wanted to dive deeper into storytelling.
 This was my chance to finally pursue my passion!

 "Follow your bliss and the universe will open doors for you where there were only walls."

 – Joseph Campbell

 Then one day while I was reading Pathways to Bliss by Joseph Campbell, it hit me.
-I was on my own hero’s journey!
-The struggles I was having were completely normal and expected, because whenever we try to make a big change in our lives we have to also transform ourselves and our way of thinking.
+I was on my own Hero’s Journey!
+The struggles I was having were completely normal as I transitioned into the path I wanted to take and the person I wanted to become.